Jordan Slew: Morecambe

 On 2 January 2020, Slew secured a return to the English Football League after signing for League Two side Morecambe; he was one of Derek Adams's first signings as "Shrimps" manager.
 He featured 11 times before the 2019–20 season was curtailed early due to the COVID-19 pandemic in England.
 He went on to agree to a new deal to keep him at the Globe Arena for another year.
 He scored one goal from 25 appearances in the 2020–21 season after fracturing his fibula in March and was forced to watch his teammates win the play-offs in his absence.
 He was released at the end of his contract.

 Halifax Town

 On 3 August 2021, Slew signed with FC Halifax Town in the National League.
 He scored his first goal for the club in a 2–0 win against Altrincham on 30 August.
 He scored 11 goals from 45 games in the 2021–22 campaign, finishing as the club's third-highest scorer after Billy Waters and Matty Warburton.
 Pete Wild's "Shaymen" qualified for the play-offs with a fourth-place finish, which Slew said was a "huge achievement".
-However they were beaten 2–1 by Chesterfield in the play-off quarter-finals.
+However, they were beaten 2–1 by Chesterfield in the play-off quarter-finals.
+He made just nine league starts in the 2022–23 season, with two goals in a total of twenty appearances.
+He was told he could find a new club in March, and his departure from the club was announced on 15 April.

+Return to Morecambe

+On 7 July 2023, he returned to Morecambe on a one-year deal; it was the fourth time Derek Adams signed him.
+He ended the 2023–24 season with eight goals in 51 games and was released upon the expiry of his contract.
+He was re-signed on a one-year deal, however, after the club had a transfer embargo lifted.
+He scored in both FA Cup victories that led to a third round tie against Premier League club Chelsea.
+However, Morecambe were relegated out of the Football League at the end of the 2024–25 season, which he described as a "major low".
+He was released upon the expiry of his contract.

+Southport

+On 26 July 2025, Slew joined National League North club Southport on a one-year deal.